herulume/ocrt/README.md

 ## About

-To get started, run the following (skip `nix develop` if you have nix-direv:
+To get started, run the following (skip `nix develop` if you have nix-direv):

 ```
 $ nix develop